 Campaigning for the recognition and realisation of the human rights to water and sanitation

-In July 2010, the UN General Assembly formally recognised the human right to water and sanitation.
+In July 2010, the United Nations General Assembly (UNGA) formally recognised the human right to water and sanitation.
 While some countries have already included an explicit reference to the right in their constitution, many are yet to do so.
-In 2015, the UN went one step further and formally recognised the human rights to water and sanitation as distinct, but inseparable rights.
+In 2015, the UN went one step further and formally recognised the human rights to water and sanitation as a distinct, yet inseparable rights.

-EWP partners campaign at all levels, nationally, regionally and globally, for this right to be recognised in law, and for it to also be realised in practise.
+EWP partners campaign at all levels, nationally, regionally and globally for this right to be recognised in law, and for it to practised.